MathiasLorenz/Large_scale_project/README.md

 OpenMP, openMPI and CUDA to test the performance gains of using parallel technology for finding the steady-state solution to a partial differential equation.
-In out implementation we have tested the program with a simple heat equation using a sinusodial function as our source.
+In our implementation we have tested the program with a simple heat equation using a sinusodial function as the source term.
-The repository is containing all source code along with shell and matlab files which can be used to test the implementation.
+The repository contain all source code for the implementation along with shell and matlab files which can be used to test it.

 ## Folder structure
-The repository contains two folders,
+The repository contain two folders,
 - Poisson
-	- 	Contains all files needed for compiling the program including a makefile and a readme describing the functionalyty of the program in depth.
+	- 	Contain all files needed for compiling the program including a makefile and a readme describing the functionality of the program in depth.
 - Testing
 	- 	Containg shell scripts and matlab code used for testing and visualizing the results of the program.
+- Technical report describing the process of developing the code and the theory the behind problem and method.
 - Additional files used by us for streamlining the development process of the project.

 ### Prerequisites
 In order to compile and run the code the following libraries must be available:
-(the versions specified in paranthesis is the tested versions)
+(the versions specified in paranthesis is the tested versions).
 - GCC	( 6.3.0 built with OpenMP suport )
 - MPI   ( openMPI 2.1.0 )
 - CUDA  ( 9.1 )